-OSHA has outlined three prescribed methods of providing fall protection to workers: guardrails, personal fall arrest systems and safety nets.
+OSHA has outlined three prescribed methods of providing fall protection to workers: guardrails, personal fall arrest systems, and safety nets.
 Of the three, guardrails are the only method that actually prevents falls.
 The other two methods are designed to prevent a worker who has fallen from coming into contact with a lower level.

-Guardrails are typically used on unprotected edges, scaffolds and around openings such as skylights and elevator shafts.
+Guardrails are typically used on unprotected edges, scaffolds, and around openings such as skylights and elevator shafts.
 The top edge of guardrail systems should be 42 inches (+/- 3 inches) from the walking or working surface.
 The top rail should be able to withstand 200 pounds of force and the middle rail should be able to withstand 150 pounds of force to prevent falls.

 Personal fall arrest systems should prevent a worker from falling any further than six feet and should prevent the worker from making contact with a lower level.
 Personal fall arrest systems should be inspected before each use and after any fall to ensure they are free of any damage and in proper working order.

 Safety nets should not be placed further than 30 feet below a working surface and be positioned as close as possible to the work area.
 Safety nets must extend a minimum of eight feet out horizontally from the working surface.
 A minimum breaking strength of 5,000 pounds is required for all border ropes on a safety net.
 Safety nets must be able to successfully absorb a drop test with a 400-pound bag of sand.

-Employers should establish an assured equipment grounding conductor program to cover all temporary receptacles, power cords and equipment.
+Employers should establish an assured equipment grounding conductor program to cover all temporary receptacles, power cords, and equipment.
 Detailed records of all tests and inspections.
-Visually inspect all power tools, equipment and extension cords for cuts, frays and exposed bare wires.
+Visually inspect all power tools, equipment, and extension cords for cuts, frays, and exposed bare wires.
 Ensure that ground prongs have not been removed or become defective Conduct continuity tests on all equipment grounding conductors.

 To avoid accidental electrocution implement lockout/tagout procedures when equipment and circuits are not being used.
 A qualified person is required to ensure that all equipment and circuits are de-energized before a lock and/or tag is applied.
 A qualified person should be available when it is time to remove locks and tags and re-energize equipment and circuits.

 Paralysis of respiratory muscles occurs when exposed to 20 – 30 milliamperes of current.
 Most 120 Volt circuits carry 15 to 20 amperes of current.
 15 amperes of current is 300 times what is necessary to cause death.
-Other causes of death from electrical hazards include burns, arc flash and blasts, explosions and fires.
+Other causes of death from electrical hazards include burns, arc flash and blasts, explosions, and fires.

-Struck by Objects
+Struck By Objects

 All PPE should meet current American National Standards Institute (ANSI) standards.
 PPE should be inspected prior to each use to ensure that it’s in proper working condition and free from any defects or damage.

 Equipment operators generally have limited or no visibility when operating in reverse.
 Workers need to be made aware of areas where heavy equipment is being operated so they can avoid them.
 Struck by accidents involving heavy equipment often occur when operators have not received proper training on how to safely operate the machinery.

 Struck by Falling Object Hazards - Falling object injuries typically occur when tools and materials get knocked off from unprotected edges by employees working at height.
 Employees should be prevented from working or walking in areas where work is being performed overhead.
 Toeboards and screens should be used to keep tools and equipment from falling to a lower level.
-Debris nets and catch platforms can be used deflect falling objects.
+Debris nets and catch platforms can be used to deflect falling objects.

-Struck by Flying Object Hazards – Examples of flying object hazards include thrown tools or materials, accidental nail gun discharges and using unguarded power tools.
+Struck by Flying Object Hazards – Examples of flying object hazards include thrown tools or materials, accidental nail gun discharges, and using unguarded power tools.
 Workers should stay out of the line of sight when a nail gun is being used.
 Avoid working on the opposite side of a wall of plywood or sheetrock because misfires have enough force to easily penetrate both materials and kill someone on the other side.

 Two of the most cited OSHA violations in construction involve the standards for head protection and eye and face protection.
 Issuing workers proper PPE and enforcing their use can go a long way in protecting workers from flying and falling hazards.

 Struck by Swinging Object Hazards - Swinging object hazards generally occur when something causes loads being mechanically lifted to sway.
 Accidents can also occur when a worker enters the swing radius of a piece of heavy equipment like a crane.

-Caught in or Between Objects
+Caught In or Between Objects

 Getting caught in moving parts of machinery and power tools are common types of caught in accidents.
 Safety guards that are missing or have been intentionally removed are the most likely cause.
 Loose clothing can get caught in moving parts and pull workers in.
-Equipment should be de-energized when not in use, especially when making repairs, performing routine maintenance or changing accessories.
+Equipment should be de-energized when not in use, especially when making repairs, performing routine maintenance, or changing accessories.

 Heavy equipment is commonplace on construction sites and can lull workers into a false sense of security.
 Never allow workers to place themselves in between a moving vehicle and an immovable object such as a wall.
 Caught in or between accidents can also occur when you are behind the wheel of heavy equipment.

 Unprotected trenches and excavations are another leading cause of caught in accidents.
 Trenches deeper than five feet must have protective systems in place.
 A professional engineer is required to design protective systems for trenches or excavations over 20 feet deep.
-Sloping, benching and shoring trenches can be used to prevent collapses.
+Sloping, benching, and shoring trenches can be used to prevent collapses.
 Trench boxes and shields protect workers from being buried alive or crushed by cave-ins.

 Heavy equipment should not be used near trenches with workers inside.
 They can cause cave-ins and even fall into excavations if they get too close to the edge.
-OSHA requires trenching and excavation work be inspected by a competent person.
-The competent person must be trained on the requirements of the OSHA standard, the use of protective systems and soil classifications.
+OSHA requires trenching and excavation work to be inspected by a competent person.
+The competent person must be trained on the requirements of the OSHA standard, the use of protective systems, and soil classifications.
 They are responsible for identifying and eliminating any hazards before workers enter the area and while work is ongoing.

 Nearly every accident at the construction site is preventable when proper planning and safety procedures are established.
-The keys to keeping workers safe are ongoing training, providing proper safety equipment and identifying and eliminating existing and potential hazards.
+The keys to keeping workers safe are ongoing training, providing proper safety equipment, and identifying and eliminating existing and potential hazards.